 Slink into a daring black crochet dress that reveals just what you want it to.
 It was designed to be worn with nothing underneath - but if you daren't, then wear a black slip.
 The neck, arms and hemline are scalloped.
 By Susan Small, £9:12s:6d.
 Bow fronted black shoes by Saxone, 59s:11d.

 IMAGE CREDIT & LINKSAll images scanned by Sweet Jane from Vanity Fair February 1965.
-All photographs by Sandra Lousada, photographed on location in the new building at The Economist, St James's.
-Visit Sandra Lousada's website here & view more examples of her work at The National Portrait Gallery here, discover more about designer Martha Hill here and view some later examples of her work here & also here and finally, view another example of the Mary Quant hessian pinafore with halter-neck fastening courtesy of the V&A Collection.
+All photographs by Sandra Lousada.
+Photographed on location in the new building at The Economist, St James's.
+Visit Sandra Lousada's website and view more examples of her work at The National Portrait Gallery.
+Discover more about designer Martha Hill and view some later examples of her work.
+And finally, another example of the Mary Quant hessian pinafore with halter-neck fastening courtesy of the V&A Collection.